Curriculum and Requirements

 Latin American Studies Minor Requirements Checklist

-The minor in Latin American Studies consists of at least one course at Bowdoin beyond the intermediate level in Spanish, History 255 (Modern Latin American History), and three additional courses, two of which must be outside the student's major department.
+The minor in Latin American Studies consists of at least one course at Bowdoin beyond the intermediate level in Spanish, a survey course in Latin American history covering several countries and periods in the region (such as LAS 2401, Colonial Latin America; LAS 2402, Modern Latin America; LAS 2403, Latin American Revolutions), and three additional courses, two of which must be outside the student's major department.
 Independent studies can meet requirements for the minor only with the approval by the Latin American Studies Committee of a written prospectus of the independent study.

 Requirements for the Major in Latin American Studies